luxrota/www.luxrota.com/src/pages/simhash-document-encoder/index.md

 ---
-date: 2019-04-23
+date: "2019-04-23"
-title: SimHash Document Encoder
+title: "SimHash Document Encoder"
-image: image.png
+image: "image.png"
-keywords: simhash, document, encoder
+keywords: "simhash, document, encoder"
 ---

 ::: section

 ::: article

-The SimHash Document Encoder is now live in [htm.core][htmcore], for both C++ and Python.
+The **SimHash Document Encoder** is [now live][encoder-cpp] in [HTM.core][htm-core] as C++ with Python bindings.
 It provides simple and immediate encoding of text for use with [Hierarchical Temporal Memory][htm] (HTM).
 This may be of interest to Natural Language Processing (NLP), Search, or HTM engineers.

 The SimHash Document Encoder converts text-based documents into [Sparse Distributed Representations][sdr] (SDR), ready for use with HTM.